Sell more with better email & SMS

 In fact, there’s a much better case for simply integrating SMS within your existing email automation workflows.
 Throwing yourself into only one channel means putting all of your eggs in one basket, and not fulfilling the full potential of what your channels can do together.

-According to the research we performed within the Omnisend app, we found that omnichannel campaigns utilizing 3 or more channels earned a 287% higher purchase rate than single-channel campaigns.
+In fact, we have found that omnichannel campaigns utilizing 3 or more channels earned a 494% higher purchase rate than single-channel campaigns.
 While most of the single-channel campaigns were solely email, it’s clear that shoppers prefer consistent communication across several channels that are relevant to them.

 While email marketing is certainly relevant to the vast majority of ecommerce shoppers today, SMS has a huge impact on conversion rates when it’s combined with email.
-We found that of those campaigns, those that involved SMS were 47.7% more likely to convert than those who didn’t.
+We found that of those campaigns, those that involved SMS were 429% more likely to convert than those that didn’t.

 At the end of the day, SMS is not a channel that’s well-adapted to each and every situation, like email is.
 This still means that email is an indispensable tool for your marketing strategy.